tcosolutions/betterscan/README.md

 You can plug it anywhere on your CI/CD pipeline as a command.

-With SMC one command, you add 1000+ checks using different scanners (SMC is Meta scanner in that sense)
+With SMC one command, you add 1000+ checks using different scanners (SMC is Meta scanner in that sense, with supporting smart snapshots and other goodies.
+It is not just running tools always on full code)

 SMC supports also CLI only mode, no Web Interface, worker etc. Run a binary in Docker in your own CI/CD pipeline (whatever it is) in Quality Gates that will output line by line (scanner and findings) on checkout code from Git (folder)